 Above Horseshoe Canyon, UT -- the

-location of ongoing USU research regarding the relationship of its
+location of USU research regarding the relationship of its

 alluvial stratigraphy and characteristic "Barrier Canyon" rock art.